Table of Contents

 Overview

-If a bid request includes a “skippable” attribute, it indicates that the publisher will impose a skip button on the ad.
-If the “skippable” attribute is absent, it should be assumed that it is unknown whether the publisher will offer a skip button.
+If a bid request includes a “skippable” attribute, it indicates that the publisher will add a skip button on the ad.
+When the "skippable" attribute is not included, it is unknown whether the publisher will add a skip button.

 How it Works